jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

 * Within this image, the input/output symbols are minimized for easier representation
-* Further, the two input signals are merged into a single line
+* Further, the two input signals are merged into a single signal line with a splitter/merger

     * One can think of the single line entering the decoder as two separate signals